ibm-cloud-docs/monitoring/platform/platform_metrics_enabling.md

     ```
     {: codeblock}

-    Where `PlanID` is the resource plan ID of your Sysdig instance.
+    Where `PlanID` is the resource plan ID of your monitoring instance.